 The history of Ethernet development

 When Ethernet was first devised, the technology comprised coaxial cables of various grades which one was expected to pierce with a long spike.
-They're referred to more commonly as drop leads or patch leads, which were large and stiff 15-pin connectors.
+They were referred to more commonly as drop leads or patch leads, which were large and stiff 15-pin connectors.
 This was quickly revised, with a breakthrough coming in the form of a more slender coaxial, with twist-link barrel connectors for joints and wall sockets.

 The implementation's openness allowed one to expand the standard to a high degree from the beginning.
 It's a particular concern for businesses, with this becoming a key reason your IT expenditure could potentially balloon.
 With plenty of buildings floor-wired to service users with Ethernet via unshielded twisted pair (UTP), it can be a real benefit but also something of a drawback.
 This is because it's easy to install a wiring plan that turns out to be disabled by standards as opposed to enabled by them.